 AMV Categories

 Videos will be organized based on the following categories.
-All videos that are submitted to the contest are subjected to the theme award.
+All submitted videos are eligible for the Theme Award.

-- Intensity: Fast paced editing, suspenseful, action packed, intense emotional feelings, adrenaline inducing.
+- Intensity: Fast-paced editing, suspenseful, action-packed, intense emotional impact.

-- Shorts: Any video between 15 seconds and 1 minute and 30 seconds.
+- Shorts: Under 1 minute and 15 seconds.

 AMV Sub Categories

-There will be 2-3 extra categories based on the submitted videos.
-When submitting your video, there will be an option to designate your video under certain subcategories.
-The 2-3 subcategories that the judges believe has the strongest competition will be created for the contest.
-The subcategories will be listed on the Google Form.
+When submitting your video, there will be an option to designate your video under certain categories.
+The extra categories that the judges believe has the strongest competition will be created for the contest.
+The extra categories will be listed on the Google Form.
+This is not a guaranteed list of the extra categories that will be used.
+The list is a general idea of what could become a main category.

 - Trailer/Parody